Torbreck: Wines

-The Celts is a shiraz made from 222 vines in the Descendant Vineyard, adjacent to the Torbreck cellar door on Roennfeldt Road in Marananga.
-The wines are handmade by David Powell and his sons Callum and Owen.
-This lowest-production quantity of any Torbreck wine is destemmed into a single wooden open vat (the same one used in 1995 for the first two RunRig components) before being put into four new Burgundian barriques for 26 months of aging prior to release.

 Woodcutter's Shiraz is sourced from hand harvested and hand tended, low yielding vines from vineyards in the Marananga, Greenock, Ebenezer, Gomersal, Moppa, Lyndoch & Kalimna subregions of the Barossa Valley.
 It is then open-top fermented and gently basket pressed, and aged on fine lees for 12 months in large format seasoned barrels and foudres.

 The Steading is a blend of 60% Grenache, 20% Shiraz, and 20% Mataró, all sourced from some 45 different vineyard sites from throughout the Barossa Valley.
-Each block was fermented and aged separately for 24 months in neutral French hogshead barrels.
+Each block was fermented and aged separately for 18 months in neutral French hogshead barrels.
 It's an homage to Chateauneuf-du-Pape.
 On a highland farm, the collection of barns, stables, and outbuildings is known as a Steading.

-Cuvée Juveniles is made of 60% Grenache, 20% Shiraz, and 20% Mataró from exactly the same fruit sources used to produce The Steading.
-The wine's elevage transpires in stainless steel.
-"Cuvée Juveniles" is named after Tim Johnston's legendary wine bar in Paris.
-David Powell visited Juveniles Wine Bar in late 1998 and Johnston gave him a glass of Beaujolais Nouveau and suggested that he could do something similar in the Barossa.
-Beginning with the 1999 vintage, Powell diverted some of the fruit destined for "The Steading" into stainless steel, creating a wine with an emphasis on fruit.
-The label art was created by Carolyn Johnston, the wine bar proprietor's daughter.
+Cuvée Juveniles is made of Grenache, Mataró, Carigan, Counoise and Shiraz, created as a ‘Cotes Du Rhone’ inspired bistro wine from the classic Barossa varieties of from mostly unirrigated old vine vineyards.